New Zealand Grand Prix

 - Brabham BT2 ["FJ-13-62"] (Jack Oakley): Believed to be the "interim" car raced by Denis Hulme at the Boxing Day Brands Hatch 1962.
 Probably FJ-1-63 but given by recent owners as 'FJ-13-62'.
 Raced by Roy James in Formula Junior 1963 then to Mike Lawlor 1964 and entered for John Miles in Formula 3.
 Entered by Speedwell Engineering for Miles in a couple of early 1965 races.
 To Ray Thackwell (New Zealand) and fitted with a 1500cc Ford twin cam for New Zealand racing in the 1965/66 season.
 To John Weston for 1966/67 and then to Graham McRae for 1967/68.
 McRae used the engine and gearbox in his late-1968 McRae twin cam, and may also have used the suspension and uprights.
 According to David McKinney, the BT2 was rebuilt by Jack Oakley, who fitted with a Ford pushrod engine and VW gearbox.
 Whether this car was raced by Oakley in 1969 remains unclear, as Oakley also acquired the McRae.
 The car was acquired by the Southward Museum around 1979 and was restored by John Rapley (Paraparumu) in 1987.
 The restored car used a new frame built by Peter Bruin, and the original frame remained with Rapley.
 Used by Rapley in historic events, starting at Manfeild in November 1987 where it was fitted with a 1500cc Ford pushrod engine.
 Remained in Rapley's hands until 2017, when the car was stolen.
 It was recovered in September 2018, but in the meantime the original frame had been passed back to the Southward Museum, who were building another car from it.
 How these two cars will coexist remains uncertain.

 - Brabham BT6 [FJ-12-63] (Brian Pellow): Denis O'Sullivan in Formula Junior in 1963.
 Retained for Formula 3 in 1964, now entered by Baldyne Engineering.
 Appears to have moved to Motor Racing Stables after O'Sullivan acquired at F2 Brabham BT10 around August 1964 and was raced by John Tomlinson at Brands Hatch 13 Sep 1964.
 Sold to Ken Sager and fitted with a 1500cc Ford engine for New Zealand racing in 1965 and 1966.
 During its time in New Zealand, it was often referred to as a 1964 car, implying a BT9.
 Sold to Grahame Harvey mid-1966 and retained for 1967.
 Then to Tim Bailey and fitted with a 1500cc Fiat engine for 1968.
 To Brian Pellow for 1969, still with the Fiat.
 Retained by Pellow for 1970, but now with a 1600cc Ford.
+By October 1970, Peter Mahoney was driving "the old Pellow" Brabham in Formula Ford.
 This car was sold to Frank Gilbert (Auckland) and raced as a Formula Ford for two seasons.
 Graham Vercoe's book 'Historic Racing cars of New Zealand' claims that the car was a BT9, and that a replica frame was built by Pellow and that it was the replica frame that became the Formula Ford.
 Writing in 1991, he said that the original 'BT9' frame was owned by John Wigston.

 - Brabham BT6 [FJ-4-63] (Roy Lyme): Rodney Banting Formula Junior 1963.
 Then observed by Formula 1 Register member John Thompson to be the car entered by Janspeed Engineering for Clive Baker (Torquay) in Formula 3 in 1964.
 Sold to Graeme Lawrence and fitted with a 1500cc Ford twin cam for New Zealand racing in 1965 and 1966.
-To Laurence Brownlie for 1967, then Tony Batchelor for 1968, then hillclimbed Roy Lyme in 1969.
-According to Graham Vercoe, this car was crashed badly by Lyme at Pukekohe and rebuilt by Warner Collins.
+To Laurence Brownlie for 1967, then Tony Batchelor for 1968, then hillclimber Roy Lyme for the 1968/69 season.
+Lyme raced it for the first time in a National Formula race at Pukekohe on 9 November 1968, but hit the fence at Champion Curve on lap 2, and the car was badly damaged.
+According to Graham Vercoe, it was rebuilt by Warner Collins.
 It then went to William Smith and was raced as a BT15 in 1970, then Eric Anderson in 1971, then Bernard Milray as a Formula Ford in 1976; and was bought by Wayne Rogers in 1982.
 Rogers restored it to Formula Junior specification and ran it at Pukekohe in December 1983.
 It was bought by Paul Higgins in 1988 who retained it until March 2001, when he sold it to Rob Hands in Australia.
 Bought by Peter Strauss (Armadale, Australia) in June 2002 and driven for the first time in a FJ race at Philip Island in in February 2004.
 Strauss has raced the car in Australian Formula Junior Association events since then.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.